 - PRO number

 A PRO number stands for “progressive number.”
-It is a series of numbers — usually 7 to 10 digits long — that are used by all sorts of carriers as a reference for any freight shipping.
+It is a series of numbers — usually seven to ten digits long — that are used by all sorts of carriers as a reference for any freight shipping.
 PRO numbers are commonly associated with a SCAC code.

 PRO numbers are typically created by the carriers in advance of the shipment.
 This makes moving freight faster and easier as companies and individuals can simply pull a PRO number from a set of PRO numbers that have already been created by the software system.